vmuijrers/EmpoweringCreativeThinkingThroughProgramming/Labs/Lab_3.md

 ##INLEVEREN

-##Put all of your code into a single sketch and zip your projectfolder, and submit it online in the tool (check gi1718.hku.nl for the website).
+##Put all of your code into a single sketch and zip your projectfolder, submit it online in the tool (check gi1718.hku.nl for the website).

 Zipname:
 ECTTP_homework_<achternaam>_<voornaam>_labnr.zip